 Like ciao and aloha, bula is a term used for both hello and goodbye.
 The first time you say bula to Fiji, you will fall in love.
-Our Travel Expert Jaclyn Decle certainly did along with a small group she travelled with and shares the top five things you must enjoy on this remote South Pacific island:
+Our Expert Traveller Jaclyn Decle certainly did along with a small group she travelled with and shares the top five things you must enjoy on this remote South Pacific island:

 1. Enjoy the Luxury

 Seeing the views of Denerau (a small island about 5 km north of Nadi) from our hotel is like looking at a postcard with an endless Pacific Ocean amidst swaying palm trees.
 There are just no bad angles in this tropical island paradise.
 Specialty cafes, high-end restaurants, fabulous nightlife – the hotels are hotspots and the place to be.
 There’s a selection of mid to high-end hotel options with private villas, plunge pools, and spas.
 The spas are indulgent, as every spa should be, and have no shortage of Pure Fiji products, a locally made line of bath and body care products only found in Fiji.
 Near the marina, there are catamarans and yachts to go on day trips and discover the nearby islands on.